-The PhD requires 7 seminars:
+The PhD requires 6 seminars:

-- ENG 690: Introduction to Graduate Studies - ENG 614: Introduction to Literary and Cultural Theory - 2 seminars in areas A, B, or C (before 1800) - 2 seminars in areas D, E, or F (after 1800 or rhetoric or advanced theory)
+- ENG 690: Introduction to Graduate Studies - ENG 614: Introduction to Literary and Cultural Theory - 2 seminars before 1800 - 2 seminars after 1800 or rhetoric or advanced theory

 Along with the 6 seminars, the PhD requires 12 additional seminars in any area, for a total of 18 seminars.
 In addition, ENG 608, Publication a one-credit workshop is required.